 - chronic stress

 Dry skin, chapped lips, and dark urine are a few of the other ways that your body is telling you to drink up!
-Try and make a routine of your water intake.
+Try to make a routine of your water intake.
 Start your day with two big glasses of lemon water, drink one mid morning and mid afternoon, and drink a big glass before meals.
 Whenever you leave to do errands, or take the kids to soccer, don’t forget your own water bottle!
 Here are a few super hydrating drinks to consume daily for optimal health and hydration:

 - Warm water with fresh lemon first thing in the morning, aids digestion and supports natural detoxification by helping the bowels to flush out waste more efficiently.

-- Coconut water is natures Gatorade.
+- Coconut water is nature's Gatorade.
 It provides the electrolytes calcium, magnesium, phosphorus, sodium and potassium which are essential for refuelling after a workout or if you’ve been sick.
 Make sure you read the label though, it should be low in sugar with no additives or sweeteners.

 - Green juices are the best way to deliver a huge amount of bio-available nutrients to your cells.
-These drinks help your body to detoxify, add alkalinity to your system, and gives you a huge burst of energy.
+These drinks help your body to detoxify, add alkalinity to your system, and give you a huge burst of energy.